bengfarrell/rgf-blog/content/blog/2016-08-25-indie-coffee-passport-oakland-get-it-now.md

 ## What is the Indie Coffee Passport?

-In short, it's a fold-up card that fits in your wallet that you use to purchase a free drink from each of the participating cafes -- and at least one non-coffee drink is offered at each locale.
+In short, it's a fold-up card that fits in your wallet that you use to purchase a free drink from each of the participating cafes—and at least one non-coffee drink is offered at each locale.
 I'm borrowing from ICP's Instagram feed to show you an example:

 > [A photo posted by Indie Coffee Passport (@indiecoffeepassport)](https://www.instagram.com/p/BDyVFaZQRCY/) on Apr 4, 2016 at 10:16am PDT